V3ntus/v3ntus.github.io/_posts/2024-01-24-atomos-reverse-engineer.md

 + 0000860 8b1f 0008 0000 0000 0300 d7ec b055 3790
 ```

-On page 5 of the [GZIP RFC](https://www.rfc-editor.org/rfc/rfc1952), we see the specifications for member headers and trailers.
-ID1 and 2 are fixed values `0x1f` and `0x8b` and we can see that in the first 16 bits.
-The next 16 bits indicate the compression method (`0x08` equating to `deflate`) and the flag byte (`0x00` which should be `FTEXT` but is probably not important here).
+On page 5 of the [gzip RFC](https://datatracker.ietf.org/doc/html/rfc1952), we see the specifications for member headers and trailers.
+ID1 and 2 are fixed values `0x1f` and `0x8b`, and we can see that in the first two bytes.
+The next two bytes indicate the compression method (`0x08` equating to `deflate`) then the three flag bytes (`0x0` which should be `FTEXT` but is probably not important here).
 Let's put these fixed bytes in another `binwalk` but using the raw sequence of bytes flag.

 ```
 ventus@Ventus-PC:~/atomos$ binwalk -R "\x1f\x8b\x08" ATOMNJV.FW